LiviaMoura/FixAME/README.md

 ```

 ### Docker
-If you don't want trouble and make sure it'll work, we created a Dockerfile
+If you don't want trouble and you want to make sure it'll work, we created a Dockerfile
 ```
 docker build -t lmoura/fixame:1.0.0 -f Dockerfile .
 ```